neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ```

 ## filesystem.getPermissions(path)
-This method sets the size of the window.
-Throws `NE_FS_NOPATHE` if the given path doesn't exist or is inaccessible.
+Returns file permissions for a given path.
+Throws `NE_FS_NOPATHE` if the path doesn't exist or is inaccessible.

 ### Parameters
 - `path` String: Path.